fewagency/fluent-html/readme.md

 ### Collections as method input
 Most methods accept arrays or Arrayable collections (and other implementations of Arrayable) as input parameters.
-Values may sometimes also be nested collection, in which case the whole collection is recursively flattened (with preserved associative keys).
+A value may sometimes also be a nested collection, in which case the whole collection is recursively flattened (with preserved associative keys).
 When flattening a collection, any duplicate associative keys will be merged over by those appearing later in the collection.